 Prior to attending Northwestern, Dr. Lemley worked in the Education Division of SRI International as an Education Research Associate.
 There, she supported projects in the areas of early STEM learning, digital learning, and college and career readiness.
 These projects were funded by institutions such as the Institute of Educational Sciences, U.S. Department of Education, National Science Foundation, George Lucas Education Foundation, and the Bill and Melinda Gates Foundation.
 Her work supporting the Ready To Learn Initiative influenced her desire to explore how media can support young children's learning.

 Summer 2023: I defended my dissertation and earned my PhD.

 Spring 2023: I attended the International Communication Association conference in May 2023.
 I presented my work on children's podcasts at the podcasts studies preconference.

-Winter 2023: I have passed my prospectus and am now ABD (all but dissertation).
-I was interviewed by WNUR News about children's media research.
-I will be attending the Society for Research in Child Development conference in March 2023.
+Winter 2023: I was interviewed by WNUR News about children's media research.
+I presented my work on Black/Latine parents' thoughts on computational thinking and it's role in children's TV at the Society for Research in Child Development conference in March 2023.

 Radio Interview: Lost and Found: Childhood Memories Rediscovered

 Parent Blog Post: Supporting Parents to Support Science